theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Downloading the latest version of an updated file.

-The problem is that updating applications is only simple when there are no malicious parties involved.
+The problem is that updating applications is only simple when there are no malicious activities in the picture.
 If an attacker is trying to interfere with these seemingly simple steps, there is plenty they can do.

-Let's assume that you take the approach that most systems do (at least the ones that even try to be secure).
+Let's assume that you take the approach of most systems (at least the ones that even try to be secure).
 You download both the file you want and a cryptographic signature of the file.
 You already know which key you trust to make the signature.
 You check that the signature is correct and was made by this trusted key.
 All seems well, right?
 Wrong.
-You are still at risk in many ways, including:
+You are still at risk in many ways,
+including:

 * An attacker keeps giving you the same file, so you never realize there is an update.